LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 **Glitch**: This issue and all this is actually inspired by something that Rust does.
 They have mentors so they'll make issue that they'll assign a mentor to, then somebody takes this, and then they have one person that they contact.
 And then that have somebody that guides them through the whole process, helps them with responding to review comments, etc etc, and gets them through the whole way.
 And then, I'm pretty sure that they're pretty successful for that.

 **CheaterCodes**: Yeah, that seems smart.
-Ok, yes, here's a fan favourite. **Will BL** asks, "will the chasm mixin front-end include anything like mixin-extras? (<https://github.com/LlamaLad7/MixinExtras>)"
+Ok, yes, here's a fan favourite. **Will BL** asks, "Will the CHASM Mixin front-end include anything like [mixin-extras](https://github.com/LlamaLad7/MixinExtras)?"
 Now, Mixin-Extras is a name that has been thrown around a lot.
 I haven't looked too closely at it to be honest.
 I'm pretty sure the answer is yes from what I've heard about it.
 Let me check.
 Yeah, so mod effect expression value, sure, that's something you can definitely have in CHASM.
 I think it's one of the most requested feature is like to modify conditions in if-statements or in loops or anything.
 Which I think is- For what I'm hearing in Mixin-Extras, definitely something we want. ~~Breadth-width~~ conditions sounds like something that we talked about.
 Non-conflicting overrides is what we called those, same idea.
 Or non-conflicting redirects even.
 Like you redirect some method call only if a certain condition happens, and you can do that without having a lot of mods conflicting.

 So I think the answer is yes.
 I'll have to look in detail to see if there's anything that's not in the CHASM mindset, or we wouldn't want to implement this way.
 But in principle, yes, pretty sure.
 That's something you can expect in the main Mixin implementation on Quilt in future.